gummipunkt/signalcow/README.md

 *   **Webhook (Public Message Receiver):**
     *   `POST /webhook/:webhookToken` (Receives a message to be sent to a Signal group)

-## Admin Routes (Backend) - Deprecated

-This section is deprecated.
-The previous Basic Auth protected HTML admin pages under `/admin/*` have been replaced by the JWT-protected JSON API endpoints under `/api/admin/*` and the integrated frontend admin interface.

-## Contributing

-Details on contributing, coding standards, and submitting pull requests will be added here.

 ## License